Life Insurance Purchasing to Maximize Utility of Household Consumption

 Next, we observe that $D^*$ is increasing and convex with respect to the incomes of the household; we state this result without proof because it is clear from the expression for $D^*$ in (3.5).

 \prop{3.9} {When $D^* > 0$, the optimal amount of life insurance is increasing and convex with respect to $I_x$ and $I_y$.}

 The sign of the derivative of $D^*$ with respect to either force of mortality is ambiguous.
-Indeed, see the expression for $D^*$ in (3.5): increasing $\lx$ or $\ly$ shortens the expected horizon, which tends to increase $D^*$ via the logarithmic term; on the other hand, increasing either force of mortality increases the cost of life insurance, which tends to decrease $D^*$ via the $H$-terms.
+Indeed, from the expression for $D^*$ in (3.5), we deduce that increasing $\lx$ or $\ly$ shortens the expected horizon, which tends to increase $D^*$ via the logarithmic term; on the other hand, increasing either force of mortality increases the cost of life insurance, which tends to decrease $D^*$ via the $H$-terms.

 We end this section with an upper bound on the life insurance purchased by a household.

 \prop{3.10} { That is, $D^*$ is bounded above by the present value of a perpetuity that pays at the rate of $\max(I_x, I_y)$.
 Moreover, $\lim_{\al \to \infty} D^* = \max(I_x, I_y) \, \bar a_{\overline{\infty}|}$.}